 In 2010, BME bought a stake in Roskill.
 In 2017, Roskill acquired Heinz H. Pariser Alloy Metals and Steel Market Research of Germany.
 The Roskill Group now comprises Roskill Holdings Ltd and three wholly owned subsidiaries: Roskill Information Services, Roskill Consulting Group and, in Germany, Roskill Pariser.
 Roskill is rapidly building a conference business and in 2018 is entering the mine cost modelling and greenfield mine project appraisal fields.
 BME owns 37% of the Group: 240 shares out of 650.
 This investment is maturing.

 In 2012, tiring of trying to analyse a price bubble, BME sold title to its copper publications to Intierra (in which BME was a shareholder) and the intellectual property in its models to Adam Sotowicz.
-In mid-2015, with the price bubble ending, BME re-entered conventional copper market analysis and, via a new 25% shareholding in Adam’s Metal Price Analytics Ltd (MPA), also returned to modelling prices – but for gold, this time (with platinum soon to follow).
-In December 2017, MPA formed a 50:50 joint venture (MF Price Analytics Ltd) with Metals Focus Ltd. For 2018, BME is looking to invest in early-stage companies and in a small gold trading fund, and possibly to sell its stake in the Roskill Group.
+In mid-2015, with the price bubble ending, BME re-entered conventional copper market analysis and, via a new 25% shareholding in Adam’s Metal Price Analytics Ltd (MPA), also renewed its interest in mathematical modelling of prices.
+In 2018, BME is considering investment in early-stage companies.